vaultys/saltpack/README.md

-node-saltpack
+@vaultys/saltpack
 ===

-A Node.js/TypeScript implementation of [Keybase](https://keybase.io)'s [Saltpack](https://saltpack.org)
+A Javascript implementation of [Keybase](https://keybase.io)'s [Saltpack](https://saltpack.org)
 encrypted/signed messaging format.

-node-saltpack implements version 2.0 of Saltpack.
+@vaultys/saltpack implements version 2.0 of Saltpack.
 All message types (encryption, attached signing, detached signing and signcryption) are supported.

+@vaultys/saltpack works on node and browser (you need to use crypto-browserify, vm-browserify and stream-browserify)

 Installation
 ---